Hornbill-Docs/esp-user-guide/esp-user-guide/co-workers.md

 #### Profile name and contact details
 * Click on the co-worker's name to be taken to their profile.
 * Click on any displayed email address to open the email composer to send them an email.
-* Click on a displayed phone number to initiate a call the co-worker via installed browser tools.
+* Click on a displayed phone number to initiate a call to the co-worker via installed browser tools.

 ## Global Search
 You can also use the Global Search bar at the top of Hornbill Collaboration to search for Co-workers.